Yintellectual/May2017/notes/redis/REAMME.md

 Redis is fast.
 1 million key-value pairs takes about 100mb memory.

 Redis store data in four structures:

-	String, List, Hash and Set
+	String, List, Hash and Set.
+But also BitString, and HyperLogLog.

 	methods like leftPush and rightRange are common when manipulating lists.